The Governor of California signed five amendment bills under the CCPA into law on October 11, 2019.

 It revises the definition of personal information and permits an individual or a business that is obligated to issue a safety breach notification to include notification for biometric information.

 Secure Privacy’s solutions can help you comply with CCPA and build this trust with your customers.
 These solutions are easy to use and integrate with any website seamlessly.
-If you have any additional questions regarding these solutions, download the free CCPA e-book straight into your inbox or schedule a meeting for a free demo.
+If you have any additional questions regarding these solutions, check out our detailed CCPA guide or book a call to speak to an expert.